obieh/create-nginx-pod/README.md

 ### N//B I am running a 2-node cluster.
 I you wish to do same then,
 * Run `minikube start --node=2` You cann add a flag -p<node name> if you want to name the worker node.

-### Check your cluster status to be sure your node is up and running
+### Check your cluster status to be sure your node is up and running.

 * `minikube status`